fives-simulator/fives/README.md

 wrench (origin/master branch, or at least release v2.5) @ https://github.com/wrench-project/wrench
 ```

+Additionally, if unit tests are required, you will need `googletest` (any relatively recent version will do).

 Note that **simgrid** `>= v3.36` and **fsmod** `>= v0.2` are current requirements of `WRENCH`.
 In addition, **WRENCH** requires **nlohmann/json** (`>= v3.11.0` @ https://github.com/nlohmann/json)